 - Comply with the law

 If you plan to employ someone on the minimum wage or offer overtime, you’ll need to check the law to make sure you’re compliant.
-There’ll be other legal issues you need to understand so talk to your advisor and check out the government’s resources on hiring an employee.
+There’ll be other legal issues you need to understand so talk to your advisor.

 Use this checklist to guide you.
 Check out: